LudovicLemaire/42-DSLR/README.md

 # DSLR
-DataScience x Logistic Regression - School-42 project
+DataScience x Logregistic Regression - School-42 project

 #### Goals:
 * Learn how to read a dataset, to visualize it in different ways, to select and clean unnecessary information from your data.
-* Implement one-vs-all logistic regression that will solve classification problem
+* Implement one-vs-all logregistic regression that will solve classification problem

 Look at [subject.pdf](assets/fr.subject.pdf) for more information